federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 The main reference for matching is [8], with abstract class `cv::DescriptorMatcher` used as base for all matchers.
 Validation criteria are added to both Brute Force (part of the starter code) and FLANN: for Brute Force, by ensuring that the Hamming distance is only applied to binary algorithms, using instead the L2-norm (vector norm) for Histogram Of Gradients -based methods SIFT and SURF (having previously labelled them as such) [9]; for FLANN, by converting the input descriptor source and reference into 32-bit floating point numbers ahead of the processing step [10].

+For the k-Nearest Neighbor selector, the main source is [11].

 ### MP.6: Description Distance Ratio

-The implementation of the description distance ratio for k-Nearest Neighbors is taken from Udacity' solution to [11].
+The implementation of the description distance ratio for k-Nearest Neighbors is taken from Udacity' solution to [12].

 ### MP.7: Performance Evaluation 1